Skip to product information

 2003 (2003)

-・Received the Shiga Prefecture Board of Education Award at the 32nd Japanese Traditional Crafts Kinki Exhibition
+・Received the Shiga Prefecture Board of Education Award at the 32nd Japan Traditional Crafts Kinki Exhibition

 ・Solo exhibition at Meitetsu Department Store, Nagoya

-・Exhibited at the Contemporary Korean-Japanese Ceramic Art Exhibition at the Kumho Museum of Art, Seoul
+・Exhibited at the Contemporary Korean-Japanese Ceramic Art Exhibition, KUMHO Museum of Art, Seoul

 ・Solo exhibition at Gion Konishi, Kyoto